foxnewsnetwork/tracago/README.md

 >replace all dog pictures with real pictures
 >replace all outbound emails with steady address

+Friday Jan 17
+1. privacy policy hijacked from alibaba and edited to be usable
+2. stole and edited stripe's term of use document

 Thursday Jan 16
 1. preferences page
 2. status page